nirtamir2/ai-sdk-slides/slides.md

 ```

 <!--
-Here's how we can use streaming with the Ollama SDK.
-This approach allows us to receive and process the AI's response in real-time, piece by piece, which can significantly improve the perceived responsiveness of your application.
+Here"s how we can use streaming with the Ollama SDK.
+This approach allows us to receive and process the AI"s response in real-time, piece by piece, which can significantly improve the perceived responsiveness of your application.
 -->

 ---